 Increased Likelihood of Fertility Issues

 If you are a smoker and interested in having children one day, smoking can make this considerably more challenging for you.
-Women who smoke typically struggle to get pregnant.
-In cases where a female smoker does manage to conceive a child, her risks for various pregnancy-related issues mounts considerably.
+Women who smoke have more issues with fertility than non-smokers.
+In cases where a female smoker does conceive a child, her risks for various pregnancy-related issues mounts considerably.
 These issues include stillbirth, sudden infant death syndrome (SIDS), low birth weight, premature delivery, orofacial clefts in the baby following birth, and ectopic pregnancies.

 Men are not immune from the fertility issues which accompany smoking.
 Sperm is adversely impacted by smoking which can lead to miscarriage, a lack of fertility, and birth impairments within the baby.
 It's important to understand that an infant can be harmed if one or both of their parents smoke and the form of this harm can vary, depending upon a series of factors.
+SIDS is more likely in a home with even one smoker, and your children are also at right for developing childhood asthma.
 If you're interested in having healthy children one day, this is certainly a reason to stop smoking.

 The Risk of Developing a Smoking Addiction

 Addiction has a way of creeping up on people and gradually worsening.
 By the time the smoker realizes what's happened, they've already become overwhelmed by something which they once thought was under their control.
-When someone develops a smoking addiction, they feel as though they absolutely have to get this next hit.
-Shortly after getting their fix, the smoker may feel good, but this feeling is fleeting, especially when health issues and other problems arise.
+When someone develops a smoking addiction, they feel as though they absolutely have to smoke.Typically, the person has to then smoke more and more in order to feed these cravings.